sdwebui-extensions/ComfyUI-Bringing-Old-Photos-Back-to-Life/README.md

 This repo has to be downloaded and extracted in two separate locations.

-TODO: [Can this be simplified somehow?]
+TODO: [Can this be simplified somehow?
+Ideally so it can be added to ComfyUI node manager.]

 Bash: